Companies considering moving from wholesale and physical retail to

 allowing brands to build loyalty with customers across a number of channels.

-anywhere in the world — could target, and win, previously loyal customers.
+start-ups — based anywhere in the world — can target, and win,

 At the advent of e-commerce, low value items made up the bulk of